-OFID (The OPEC Fund for International Development) is offering scholarship for students of developing countries (except OFID Member Countries).
-Scholarship is awarded for pursuing graduate studies in a development-related discipline.
+OFID (The OPEC Fund for International Development) is offering funding for students of developing countries (except OFID Member Countries).
+The grant is awarded for pursuing graduate studies in a development-related discipline.

 The OPEC Fund for International Development (OFID) is the development finance institution established by the Member States of OPEC as a collective channel of aid to the developing countries.
 OFID works in cooperation with developing country partners and the international donor community to stimulate economic growth and alleviate poverty in all disadvantaged regions of the world.

-Course Level: Scholarship is available for pursuing graduate (master) studies.
+- Course Level: award is available for pursuing graduate (master) studies.

-Study Subject (s): Scholarship is awarded in development-related discipline.
+- Study Subject (s): award is awarded in a development-related discipline.

-Scholarship Award: The Award will cover the full cost of tuition fees, including any supplementary fees, required by your academic institution.
-The grant will also cover one round-trip flight between your home country and the university, health insurance, a relocation grant to help you cover additional costs of moving, and a monthly allowance for one year.
+- Award: The Award will cover the full cost of tuition fees, including any supplementary fees, required by your academic institution.
+The grant will also cover one round-trip flight between your home country and the university, health insurance, a relocation grant to help you cover additional costs of moving and a monthly allowance for one year.

 - Must be between the ages of 23-32 at the time of submitting his/her application.